Lunessr/git-task/README.md

 # Users and goods API

-Created with: express, mongoose, body-parser, TypeScript
+Created with: NODE-JS, express, mongoose, TypeScript